What You Need To Know About Your PPI Drugs

 Your All Natural Alternative to PPIs

 At Maty’s, we knew natural options were limited for those who suffer from heartburn, indigestion, or acid reflux.
-That’s why we developed our All Natural Acid Indigestion Relief Syrup.
-It’s so safe, even pregnant woman can use it for their heartburn symptoms.
+That’s why we developed our All Natural Acid Indigestion Relief, which comes in syrup & capsule form.
+They’re so safe, even pregnant woman can use it for their heartburn symptoms.